swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 ## Fallbacks

-Browsers have the tendency to do things their way, either with vendor prefixes or by using a custom syntax no other browser supports.
+Browsers have the tendency to do everything their way, either with vendor prefixes or by using a custom syntax no other browser supports.
 These plugins make it easy for you.

 ### Vendor Prefixes (`autoprefixer`)

 Tired of having to look for what prefix to use in your CSS ?
 You don't need this anymore!
 With **Autoprefixer** this is all done for you.
-You can simply write your CSS following the W3C standards and Autoprefixer will handle the rest for you
+You can write your CSS following the W3C standards and Autoprefixer will handle the rest for you

 ```css
 /* Before */